 In architecture, a gargoyle is a carved or formed grotesque with a spout designed to convey water from a roof and away from the side of a building, thereby preventing rainwater from running down masonry walls and eroding the mortar between.
 Architects often used multiple gargoyles on buildings to divide the flow of rainwater off the roof to minimise the potential damage from a rainstorm.
 A trough is cut in the back of the gargoyle and rainwater typically exits through the open mouth.
 Gargoyles are usually elongated fantastic animals because the length of the gargoyle determines how far water is thrown from the wall.

-The term gargoyle is most often applied to medieval work, but throughout all ages some means of water diversion, when not conveyed in gutters, was adopted.
+The term gargoyle is most often applied to medieval work, but throughout all ages, some means of water diversion, when not conveyed in gutters, were adopted.

 The term originates from the French gargouille, which in English is likely to mean “throat” or is otherwise known as the “gullet”.

 When not constructed as a waterspout and only serving an ornamental or artistic function, the correct term for such a sculpture is a chimera.
 Just as chimeras, gargoyles are said to frighten off and protect those that it guards, such as a church, from any evil or harmful spirits.